How To Perform CPR on a Drowning Casualty in 10 steps:

 - With this sequence the casualty might have a re-oxygenated bloodstream and the heart might start beating effectively again and you may see signs of circulation.
 The casualty might flush pink and we might see signs of life.
 Don’t stop CPR until they’re effectively breathing around 12-18 breaths per minute or 2-3 every 10 seconds or they become wholly alert or alert to voice command or pain and are breathing on their own.
 If you’re sure they’re breathing on their own, put them in the recovery position and monitor them until the ambulance arrives.

 Drowning is when your lungs are overwhelmed by water and the heart and brain are deprived of life giving oxygen.
 Drowning does not always lead to death but can lead to life changing illness or injury due to the impact of airway impairment for a period of time.

 Combined with the potential of cold water response, it is crucial to identify they are drowning and immediately deal with the situation.

 Drowning is not like in the movies – someone who is drowning will not be able to shout, wave or splash about.
 They will be still and quiet and struggling to use their limbs.
 However, if someone IS shouting or waving, they WILL probably need help before things get worse for them.

 In summary – for drowning CPR, as soon as we realise the casualty is not breathing, we’re going to give the casualty five rescue breaths.

 We will do 30 compressions, two breaths, 30 compressions, two breaths, 30 compressions, two breaths.

 The casualty in that initial sequence may well come round.
-If they haven’t come round we need to call the emergency services to tell them where we’re at.
-Tell them we suspect drowning and that we need an AED.
+If they haven’t come round we need to call the emergency services on 999/112 and tell them where we are.
+Tell them we suspect drowning, we’re starting CPR again and that we need an AED.

 While waiting for help to arrive we’re going to continue our CPR protocol of 30 compressions, then 2 breaths continuously.